Rapid Repair and Replacement: 3D Printing for Power Plant Maintenance

 - Tooling and jigs: Maintenance teams can print custom tools on-site for specialised repairs.

-The Economics of 3D Printing for Power Plants
+The Economics of Additive Manufacturing for Power Plants

 Cost reduction is often the driving factor behind adoption.
 While initial printer investments are significant, long-term savings quickly outweigh the setup cost.